cincospenguinos/AlarmClockRails/README.md

 - [ ] Remove songs from playlist
 - [ ] Snooze/turn off alarms on web page
 - [ ] Whenever grabs alarms and checks them and plays them

+## Other things to add

+* Add configuration option to determine how to play a song from the DB
+	* This makes extending to other operating systems a lot easier